infinum/frontend-handbook/JavaScript/Code quality.md

 *.scss
 ```

 Developers should set up their code editors to run Prettier whenever they save a file.
 This is not a bullet-proof solution because some editors might not have support for this (either natively or via plug-ins).
-Going one step further, we recommend running Prettier via pre-commit hook.
-This ensures that the committed code is formatted even if the developer who wrote it did not have his editor set-up to format on file save.
+Going one step further, we recommend running Prettier via the pre-commit hook.
+This ensures that the committed code is formatted even if the developer who wrote it did not have his editor set up to format on file save.

 ```js
 // package.json